muggy8/stateless/api.md

 ScopeInstance.property(attribute, {asVar: value})
 ```

-the property function sets a value with the scope using [Object.defineProperty](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty). many of the goals you would want to achieve with this function can also be done with ScopeInstance[property] = value however, that would require you to break the chain. you can also make a relitively simple 2 way data binding by using the getters and setters and binding variables to user input.
+the property function sets a value with the scope using [Object.defineProperty](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty). many of the goals you would want to achieve with this function can also be done with ScopeInstance[property] = value however, that would require you to break the chain. you can also make a relatively simple 2 way data binding by using the getters and setters and binding variables to user input.

 Example:
 ```javascript